Moatoshi Longkumer

-Moatoshi Longkmer is an Indian politician and has been a Member of the Nagaland Legislative Assembly from Dimapur II constituency since 2018.
+Moatoshi Longkumer is an Indian politician and has been a Member of the Nagaland Legislative Assembly from Dimapur II constituency since 2018.
 He is the Advisor for Labour & Employment, Skill Development & Entrepreneurship and Excise.
-He was a member of Naga People's Front and later joined the Nationalist Democratic Progressive Party.
-In 2025, he rejoined the Naga People's Front after it merged with NDPP.
+He was a member of the Naga People's Front and later joined the Nationalist Democratic Progressive Party.
+In 2025, he rejoined the Naga People's Front after it merged with the NDPP.